KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/syllabus.md

 author:
     - Carolin Leister
 tags:
-    - Keywords
+    - Electronic Lab Notebooks
-    - Tags
+    - Chemotion
-    - Resource Description
+    - Kadi4Mat

 abstract: "A brief synopsis about or description of the learning resource."
 primaryLanguage: "two letter code, Language in which the resource was originally published or made available."